rukai/not-webusb-rs/readme.md

 * Make protocol implementation more robust
   * transaction timeout
   * Remove all possible panic paths
-  * Fix demos getting stuck after an exception.
+  * Improve handling with an actual FIDO key plugged in at the same time.
 * Internal cleanup
   * Better separate U2F vs CTAP vs user data layers
+* more batteries
   * I would love for this project to have a recommended webusb implementation of the fido client protocol, allowing browsers with webusb support to avoid the "touch your security key" pop ups, while keeping fido as a fallback protocol.
 I have no immediate plans to implement this however.
-* Improve handling with an actual FIDO key plugged in at the same time.
+  * rust wasm implementation of the browser side logic